Matriarchy: Paleolithic and Neolithic Ages

 From the 1970s, ideas of matriarchy were taken up by popular writers of second-wave feminism such as Riane Eisler, Elizabeth Gould Davis, and Merlin Stone, and expanded with the speculations of Margaret Murray on witchcraft, by the Goddess movement, and in feminist Wicca.
 "A Golden Age of matriarchy" was prominently presented by Charlene Spretnak and "encouraged" by Stone and Eisler, but, at least for the Neolithic Age, it has been denounced as feminist wishful thinking in works such as The Inevitability of Patriarchy, Why Men Rule, Goddess Unmasked, and The Myth of Matriarchal Prehistory.
 The idea is not emphasized in third-wave feminism.

-J.F. del Giorgio insists on a matrifocal, matrilocal, matrilineal Paleolithic society.
+J.F. del Giorgio insists that Paleolithic societies were matrifocal, matrilocal, and matrilineal.

-Bronze Age

-According to Rohrlich, "many scholars are convinced that Crete was a matriarchy, ruled by a queen-priestess" and the "Cretan civilization" was "matriarchal" before "1500 BC," when it was overrun and colonized by the patriarchy.